aaronbloomfield/ccc/hws/ethprivate/index.md

 You should request funds once or twice for this assignment.
 After you make the requests -- you'll need your full eth.coinbase account address -- you should check that your balance was updated in the geth terminal.
 You can use `eth.getBalance(eth.coinbase)`, but that reports it in wei (which has 18 more zeroes).
 You can also use `web3.fromWei(eth.getBalance(eth.coinbase), "ether")` to get the value in ether.

+You will determine the transaction hash and the block number for this transaction later in this assignment (in part 8).

 To verify that you did this part, we are going to check that you have a non-zero balance in your eth.coinbase account.